seenickcode/fullstackflutter/examples/oauth/server/README.md

 ## Demo

-1. Create an oauth client entry in the database: `aqueduct auth add-client --id dev.nickmanning --redirect-uri https://google.com --connect postgres://postgres:1234@localhost:5432/oauth` (more info [here](https://aqueduct.io/docs/auth/cli/))
+1. Create an oauth client entry in the database: `aqueduct auth add-client --id dev.nickmanning --secret '1234' --redirect-uri https://google.com --connect postgres://postgres:1234@localhost:5432/oauth` (more info [here](https://aqueduct.io/docs/auth/cli/))

+Gotcha: `--secret ''` must be used or else the `_authclient` table's `hashedsecret` column will be set to null.
+When fetching an auth code, an error will be returned as this is expected to not be null.

 2. `aqueduct serve` (or in VSCode, bin/main.dart and click Run or Debug)
 3. Register a user